allegro/bigflow/docs/technologies.md

 The `BeamJob` class is a recommended way of running Beam jobs in BigFlow.
 It takes the following arguments:

 * The `id` parameter, which is part of the standard [job interface](workflow-and-job.md#job).
 * The `entry_point` parameter, which should be a callable (for example a function).
-A driver executes a user job, given a pipeline, job context, and additional arguments (`entry_point_arguments`).
+A entry point executes a user job, given a pipeline, job context, and additional arguments (`entry_point_arguments`).
 * The `pipeline_options` parameter should be a `beam.PipelineOptions` object, based on which, the `BeamJob` class produces a pipeline for a driver.
 * The `entry_point_arguments` parameter should be a dictionary.
-It can be used in a driver as a configuration holder.
+It can be used in a entry point as a configuration holder.

 ## BigQuery